 If I have a bad credit score, can I fix it?

-Yes, absolutely, by managing your credit better, you can improve your score over time.
-There are a few key ways you can improve your credit score:
+Yes, absolutely, by managing your credit better, you should be able to improve your score over time.
+There are a few key ways you can help improve your credit score:

 - Create a monthly budget: list out your expenses and income to see where your biggest expenses are coming from.
 For your credit cards, make sure you make at least your minimum payment each month.

-- Be punctual: set reminders to help you make sure you pay your bills on time.
+- Be punctual: set reminders to help you make sure you pay your bills on time so that your lenders get the payments by their due dates.
 Consistently late payments have a very negative impact on your score.

 - Watch your debt: Keep your account balances below 35% of your available credit.
 For example, if you have a credit card with a $1,000 limit, try to keep the outstanding balance below $350.